nishiuramakoto/vismem/README.md

-# Vismem: A Linux 64-bit VM emulator
+# Vismem: A Linux VM visualizer

 (Not cabalized yet)